Daphne Blake: Voice actors

-Amanda Seyfried voices Daphne Blake in Scoob!.
+Grey DeLisle has voiced Daphne for over 20 years.

 Daphne was first voiced by Stefanianna Christopherson in the first season of Scooby-Doo, Where Are You!, before being replaced by Heather North in the second.
 Heather would voice the character from 1970 to 1985, providing her voice to The New Scooby-Doo Movies, The Scooby-Doo Show, Scooby-Doo and Scrappy-Doo, The New Scooby and Scrappy-Doo Show, and The 13 Ghosts of Scooby-Doo.
 North would return for the 1997 Johnny Bravo crossover episode and the 2003 films Scooby-Doo! and the Legend of the Vampire, and Scooby-Doo! and the Monster of Mexico.

 Kellie Martin would portray a young Daphne in A Pup Named Scooby-Doo.
 Mary Kay Bergman would next provide the character's voice beginning with the 1998 film, Scooby-Doo on Zombie Island, followed by Scooby-Doo! and the Witch's Ghost, The Scooby-Doo Project, Scooby-Doo!
 Mystery of the Fun Park Phantom, and Scooby-Doo and the Alien Invaders.
-Following Bergman's death, Grey Delisle has voiced the character since, with the exception of the 2020 theatrical film, Scoob!, where she is voiced by Amanda Seyfried, and Mckenna Grace as a child.
+Following Bergman's death, her close friend Grey Delisle took over the voice, beginning with Scooby-Doo and the Cyber Chase.
+Delisle has voiced the character since, with the exception of the 2020 theatrical film, Scoob!, where she is voiced by Amanda Seyfried, and Mckenna Grace as a child.
 Mckenna Grace also provided voice work for the cancelled Scoob!
 Holiday Haunt.
 Constance Wu would portray the character in the adult-oriented Velma series.